mcraiha/spine-unity-docs/Events.md

 		var skeletonAnimation = GetComponent<SkeletonAnimation>();
 		if (skeletonAnimation == null) return;	// told you to add this to SkeletonAnimation's GameObject.

 		// This is how you subscribe via a declared method.
-It needs the correct signature. skeletonAnimation.state.Event += HandleEvent;
+The method needs the correct signature. skeletonAnimation.state.Event += HandleEvent;

+		skeletonAnimation.state.Start += delegate (Spine.AnimationState state, int trackIndex) {
-		// You can also use an anonymous delegate. skeletonAnimation.state.Start += delegate (Spine.AnimationState state, int trackIndex) {
+			// You can also use an anonymous delegate.
 			Debug.Log(string.Format("track {0} started a new animation.", trackIndex));
 		};

+		skeletonAnimation.state.End += delegate {
-		// ... or choose to ignore its parameters. skeletonAnimation.state.End += delegate {
+			// ... or choose to ignore its parameters.
 			Debug.Log("An animation ended!");
 		};
 	}